 Data protection compliance will look different for different organisations and it does not lend itself well to a tick box approach.
 Templates should be used as part of a wider governance programme and will need to be adapted for your own organisation’s needs.

-The ODPA Schools Programme, launched in November 2020 across all Bailiwick schools, forms part of our strategic plan, and statutory obligation to raise children’s awareness of their rights, and to understand their responsibilities to others.
+The ODPA Schools Outreach Programme forms part of our strategic plan, and statutory obligation to raise children’s awareness of their rights, and to understand their responsibilities to others.